Eluo-dev/Movie_Correlation_Analysis/README.md

 # **MOVIE CORRELATION ANALYSIS REPORT**
+**I explored key variables influencing box office earnings and used data visualization to reveal hidden patterns and insights.**

 # PROJECT DESCRIPTION:
 Analyze 6820 box office movies spanning from 1986-2016 and develop data visualizations to display which variables correlate most to movie gross earnings.